How to use Conditional Logic

 - Click Yes to enable conditional logic.

 - Select your desired RADIO label from the dropdown to apply conditional logic e.g select “Member Type”.

-- Now select a desired condition to be applied for this particular field (Email) e.g. “Regular Member”.
+- Now select the desired condition to be applied for this particular field (Email) e.g. “Regular Member”.

 Now Save the form and click on the Publish button.
 Finally, create another page and use the form Short-code.

 Now your users can see this conditional logic form on your site and fill it in easily!